ovh/docs/pages/platform/public-cloud/configure-a-failover-ip/guide.en-us.md

 - a [Public Cloud instance](https://www.ovhcloud.com/en/public-cloud/) in your OVHcloud account
 - a [failover IP address](https://www.ovhcloud.com/en/bare-metal/ip/) or a failover IP block (RIPE)
-- administrative access (root) via SSH or GUI to your server
+- administrative access (root) via SSH or GUI to your instance
 - basic networking and administration knowledge

 ## Instructions